Who Is Bob Dylan?

 That year the iconic songwriter also launched a whiskey brand called Heaven’s Door Spirits.
 In August, the Heaven Hill Distillery filed a lawsuit over claims of trademark infringement.

-September 2019 brought the announcement that the artist planned to release another cache of little-heard material with Bob Dylan (Featuring Johnny Cash) — Travelin’ Thru, 1967–1969: The Bootleg Series Vol. 15.
-Along with songs from Dylan's 1969 collaborations with Cash, the three-CD set reportedly included tracks from his 1970 session with bluegrass great Earl Scruggs and outtakes from the 1967 John Wesley Harding and 1969 Nashville Skyline recording sessions.
+November 2019 brought the release of another cache of little-heard material with Bob Dylan (Featuring Johnny Cash) — Travelin’ Thru, 1967–1969: The Bootleg Series Vol. 15.
+Along with songs from Dylan's 1969 collaborations with Cash, the three-CD set included tracks from his 1970 session with bluegrass great Earl Scruggs and outtakes from the 1967 John Wesley Harding and 1969 Nashville Skyline recording sessions.

 In addition to Baez, Dylan was at one point romantically linked to another singer, gospel icon Mavis Staples, and wished to marry her, though the two never took the trip down the aisle.
 Dylan and Lowndes, who married in 1965 and divorced in 1977, had four children together: Jesse, Anna, Samuel and Jakob, with Jakob going on to become lead singer of the popular rock group the Wallflowers.
 Dylan also adopted Lowndes's daughter, Maria, from a previous marriage.